SYMS: Summer Youth Music School

 While private lessons are not included in the basic tuition for camp, students can choose to take one private lesson on either their primary or secondary instrument/voice.
 There is a fee of $25 for this lesson.
 Please note that students are limited to only one private lesson during camp.

-Before June 1st, please add the lesson to your shopping cart when first registering for SYMS.
-If your registration is already completed, a lesson may be added using the following link: Enroll/Private Lesson Jr. SYMS (closes on June 1)
+Before June 1st, please add the lesson to your shopping cart when first enrolling in SYMS.
+If your enrollment is already completed, a lesson may be added using the following link: Enroll/Private Lesson Jr. SYMS (closes on July 10).
+Please do not sign up for a lesson using this link if you already did so during enrollment.

 Evening Activities: